Back to Resources

 The third option is simply setting up a full freezone company, even if you are a solo operator.
 Many solo freelancers and consultants choose this path because it provides a proper corporate entity with more flexibility.

-Cost: A basic freezone company with flexi desk and one visa starts at AED 17,500 to AED 25,000 for Year 1, depending on the zone.
+A basic freezone company with flexi desk and one visa starts at AED 17,500 to AED 25,000 for Year 1, depending on the zone.
+Renewal costs in subsequent years are typically lower, ranging from AED 12,000 to AED 18,000.

 Freelance Permit vs Full Company: When to Choose Which